jaryaman/BibTeX-BSTs/README.md

 ## How to make your own BibTeX Style Files

-To make your own `.bst` files, comment/ uncomment the appropriate lines in `imsi.dbj`then run
+To make your own `.bst` files, comment/ uncomment the appropriate lines in `imsi.dbj` in the subdirectory `./makefiles` then run

 ```bash
 latex imsi.dbj